8ctavio/vergil/apps/docs/src/composables/defineReactiveProperties.md

 #### Parameters

 - **`object`**: The object on which to define properties.
-- **`properties`**: An object, or function that returns an object, whose keys represent the names of the properties to be defined and whose values represent either the properties' (initial) values or descriptors.
+- **`properties`**: An object, or function that returns an object, whose keys represent the names or symbols of the properties to be defined and whose values represent either the properties' (initial) values or descriptors.
 - **`ignore`**: Array of property keys to be ignored from the properties object.

 #### Return value